kareem-gameel/high-throughput-DFT/README.md

-# high-throughput-DFT
+# high-throughput-xTB
-These scripts are for multi-nodal high throughput DFT calculations
+These scripts are for multi-nodal high throughput xTB calculations